-In 2014 the three countries Georgia, Moldova and Ukraine in the Neighbourhood East region signed an Associated Agreement with the EU including a Deep and Comprehensive Free Trade Area (DCFTA) agreement.
-In the Southern Neighbourhood DCFTA negotiations with Morocco and Tunisia have been launched.
-The DCFTAs offer new opportunities for trade and further integration of their economies with the EU, but also require major adaptations including for the private sector.
+In 2014 the three countries Georgia, Moldova and Ukraine in the Neighbourhood East region signed an Associated Agreement with the EU including a DCFTA agreement.
+These agreements offer new opportunities for trade and further integration of their economies with the EU, but also require major adaptations including for the private sector.